PEM-Humboldt/harmonizacion_hansenIdeam/README.md

 that best match the representation of forest cover and change by IDEAM (Fig. 1) and that we refer here as HGFC.
-The first step was to exclude from the class forest in GFC, pixels representing canopy forming cultivations such as tree plantations, oil palm cultivations and agroforestry systems that are explicitly excluded from the definition of forest used for IDEAM.
-We eliminated those pixels based on areas representing canopy forming cultivation in the national land cover maps for 2012 and 2018 (IDEAM, 2010 - Table 1), which are the closest dates to the period of analysis.
+The first step was to exclude from the class forest in GFC, pixels representing canopy forming cultivation such as oil palm cultivation and agroforestry systems that are explicitly excluded from the definition of forest used for IDEAM.
+We eliminated those pixels based on areas representing canopy forming cultivation in the national land cover maps for 2012 and 2017 (IDEAM, 2010 - Table 1), which are the closest dates to the period of analysis.

 The second step was to produce a map representing three categories: forest persistence, non forest persistence and forest loss between 2010